BUY 3, GET 15% OFF!!!

 Baking Soda Paste (For Light Tarnish)

-• Rinse with water and pat dry.
+• Rinse with lukewarm water and pat dry.

-Vinegar Dip (For Heavy Tarnish)
+Vinegar Cloth (For Heavier Tarnish)

 • Mix equal parts white vinegar and water.

-Rinse and dry well.
+• Rinse and dry thoroughly.

 Explore More: Does Gold Plated Jewelry Tarnish?